Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Semantic Clustering Fails in Diverse Multilingual Settings

 \section{Semantic Clustering Fails in Diverse Multilingual Settings}

-In this section, we show that semantic clustering is not inherently multilingual.
-First, it lacks robustness in unsupported languages, requiring explicit support for each language to maintain detection strength.
-Second, attempts to extend this support to a larger set of languages fail, especially for medium- and low-resource cases.
-Finally, we analyse why semantic clustering does not generalise and identify key weaknesses that hinder its ability to generalise effectively to truly multilingual watermarking.
+We show that semantic clustering is not inherently multilingual: it lacks robustness in unsupported languages, and extending its coverage to more languages fails in medium- and low-resource settings.
+We then identify the structural cause of these failures.